srahuliitb/skrutable.js/README.md

 `Scanner.test_as_anuzwuB` uses a helper method called `Scanner.test_as_anuzwuB_half`.

-**ll credits go to Tyler Neill (https://github.com/tylergneill) who originally developed the APIs in Python.*
+*All credits go to Tyler Neill (https://github.com/tylergneill) who originally developed the APIs in Python.*